Modeling Language as a Sequence of Thoughts: Main Design Principles

-\paragraph{Learnable memory gates.} Each cross-attention block has a scalar, learnable memory gate $g_{\text{mem}}^{(\ell)}$ that scales the cross-attention increment before it is added back via the residual path.
-These gates let the model modulate reliance on the memory pathway over training (e.g., up-weighting memory once sentence representations stabilize).
-See Appendix \ref{app:memory_gate_plots} for more detail.
+\paragraph{Learnable memory gates.} Each cross-attention layer has a scalar, learnable memory gate $g_{\text{mem}}^{(\ell)}$ that scales the cross-attention increment before it is added back via the residual path.
+These gates let the model modulate reliance on the memory pathway over training (up-weighting memory once sentence representations stabilize (Appendix~\ref{app:memory_gate_plots})).

-\paragraph{Context seeding.} In standard Transformers, the prediction of the first token relies on a static \texttt{<BOS>} embedding, lacking local context.
-Because TG resets the self-attention window at every sentence boundary, this issue is exacerbated.
-To address this, we replace the static \texttt{<BOS>} embedding for sentence $s_t$ with the preceding sentence representation $\mathbf{m}_{t-1}$: $ \mathbf{e}_{t,0} \leftarrow \mathbf{m}_{t-1}. $ This transforms the start token into a contextualized state.
-Consequently, the first lexical token of a new sentence can access prior context via two complementary pathways: (1) cross-attention to the memory, and (2) local self-attention to the $0$-th position, which now explicitly encodes the previous sentence representation.
+\paragraph{Context seeding.} In standard transformers, the prediction of the first token relies on a static \texttt{<BOS>} embedding, lacking local context.
+Because TG resets the context window at every sentence boundary, this issue is exacerbated.
+To address this, we replace the static \texttt{<BOS>} embedding for step $t$ with the preceding sentence representation $\mathbf{s}_{t-1}$, if available: This transforms the start token into a contextualized state.
+Consequently, the first lexical token of a new sentence can access prior context via two complementary pathways: (1) cross-attention to the memory, and (2) local self-attention to the \texttt{<BOS>} position, which now explicitly encodes the previous sentence representation.